-We intend to apply to list our common stock on the Nasdaq Global Market under the trading symbol "HAIR".
-The transfer agent of our common stock is
+Our common stock has been approved for listing on The NASDAQ Global Market under the trading symbol "HAIR".
+The transfer agent of our common stock is Computershare Inc.

 Electronic Distribution

 This prospectus in electronic format may be made available on websites or through other online services maintained by one or more of the underwriters, or by their affiliates.
 Other than this prospectus in electronic format, the information on any underwriter's website and any information contained in any other website maintained by an underwriter is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.